torbsd/torbsd.github.io/resources.md

 * [An Unofficial BSD Buildbot for the Tor Project](http://81.7.14.172)

-A distributed test build system for finding problems in Tor builds on BSDs.
+A distributed test build system for finding problems with BSD Tor builds.

 * Slides for ["The LibTech Scene and the BSD Projects After Snowden"](http://twvlhadsu5oznuux.onion)